-Following the Gobekli Tepe’s footsteps the human-animal relationship became profound in most of old world civilizations.
+Following the Gobekli Tepe’s footsteps, the human-animal relationship became profound in most of the old world civilizations.
 For example, the religion of Ancient Egypt was not based on a set of theological principles, but rather the gods were connected to nature and the elements (water, earth, sky) or to animals.
-Animals were given important status throughout the Ancient Egyptian life and afterlife.
+Animals were given important status throughout Ancient Egyptian life and afterlife.
 Worship of animals was an integral part of Egyptian tradition.

 Terracotta Animals from Harappa – Source – Internet

-Black crow or damra kau for instance is closely associated with Odia folk life from time immemorial.
-In villages of Odisha the women folk talk to her in every morning and offer rice to feed.
+Black crow or damra kau, for instance, is closely associated with Odia folk life from time immemorial.
+In villages of Odisha, the women folk talk to her in every morning and offer rice to feed.
 It is believed that when crows sitting on roofs cawing they give us tidings of guests arrival.
 In Hinduism, crows are supposed to be the incarnations of our ancestors.
 Among the most intelligent of birds, crows never eat alone.
 They call their friends to eat with them.
 They make and use tools, protect their children, live in a social environment, and mourn the death of their loved ones like humans.
 During shradha, the period of mourning when Hindus recall their dead relatives, crows are fed.

 The monkey is a symbol of fun, activity, charm and full of positive energy.
 Monkey is loyal, witty, playful and intelligent.
-There are other animals too, such as tiger for protection, cat for bad omen and tia (parrot) for love and blessings.
+There are other animals too, such as tiger for protection, the cat for bad omen and tia (parrot) for love and blessings.